 If you are driving a vehicle under the influence of drugs, alcohol, or both, with a blood alcohol concentration (BAC) level of 0.08 percent or higher, you can be charged with drunk driving in Ohio.
 If your BAC is .17 percent, you could receive a harsher sentence for high-test results.

-For a first-offense DUI, you could receive up to six months in jail, fines of up to $1,075, and a license suspension of up to five years.
+first-offense DUI, you could receive up to six months in jail, fines of up to $1,075, and a license suspension of up to five years.
 Ohio is also a zero-tolerance state for drivers younger than 21.

 Is a DUI a Misdemeanor or a Felony?